Kilcoo fend off Enniskillen to reach Ulster final

 Enniskillen improved in the second half and reduced the deficit to seven points thanks to substitute Eoin Beacom's 1-2.

-However, Aaron Morgan's goal dashed the Gaels' hopes of a major upset.
+However, Aaron Morgan's goal dashed the Gaels' growing hopes of a major upset.

 Kilcoo will face the winner of Sunday's semi-final between Derry champions Glen and Antrim kingpins Cargin in the provincial decider on 11 December.